Walter Scheel: Political career

 When his Free Democratic Party reentered government in a coalition with Konrad Adenauer's Christian Democratic Union in 1961, Scheel was appointed federal minister of economic cooperation and development.
 He continued in that office under Chancellor Ludwig Erhard but brought about the downfall of the latter in late 1966 by resigning.

 A Christian Democratic/Social Democratic Grand Coalition followed.
 During this time, in 1968, Scheel took over the party presidency from right wing liberal Erich Mende.
 According to one study, the election of Walter Scheel to the FDP leadership in 1968 “represented a turn to the left and the Free Democrats then indicated their wooing of the SPD by voting for the successful Social Democratic candidate for the Presidency of the Republic, Gustav Heinemann, in 1969.”

 In 1969, he led his party to form a new coalition with the Social Democrats.
 Under Chancellor Willy Brandt, Scheel became Foreign Minister and Vice Chancellor.
-Under their leadership, West Germany pursued a course of rapprochement and détente with the Soviet block and officially recognized the existence of the German Democratic Republic (GDR).
+Under their leadership, West Germany pursued a course of rapprochement and détente with the Soviet bloc and officially recognized the existence of the German Democratic Republic (GDR).
 This policy caused a massive public debate, with various Free and Social Democrats switching sides to the opposition.
 Though an attempt to oust Brandt failed, the coalition had lost its slender majority.
 The parliamentary stalemate was ended by the dissolution of parliament and early elections in 1972, which brought great gains for the Social Democrats and enabled the coalition to continue.

 On 7 May 1974, Brandt resigned as chancellor after one of his aides, Günter Guillaume, was arrested as a spy for the East German state.
 Though this had been internally suspected since 1973, Brandt accepted responsibility and resigned.
 Scheel, as acting chancellor, chaired the government meetings for a little over a week, until Helmut Schmidt was elected.
 One of his first official acts as acting Chancellor was the award of the war blind radio play prize to Alfred Behrens on 8 May 1974.
 On 14 May, he chaired the cabinet meeting once.
 Hans Dietrich Genscher became Scheel's successor as party chairman and as minister.

 Scheel was elected President of West Germany, a week after relinquishing his other government roles.
 He held the office from July 1974 until June 1979.
 At the funeral of Hanns Martin Schleyer in October 1977, Scheel gave a speech entitled shame.
-After the federal presidency, Scheel was Chairman of the Bilderberg Conference as well as President of the European Movement in Germany from 1980-85.
-From 1980-89 he was also President of the German section of the Union of European Federalists (UEF).
+After the federal presidency, Scheel was Chairman of the Bilderberg Conference as well as President of the European Movement in Germany from 1980 to 1985.
+From 1980 to 1989 he was also President of the German section of the Union of European Federalists (UEF).
 He was named honorary chairman of the Friedrich Naumann Foundation in 1991.